mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

       + 1.66% v8::internal::StringTable::LookupString
 ```

-This sort of call stacks indicated to me that code is performing a lot of keyed
+This sort of call stacks indicated to me that the code is performing a lot of
-lookups of form `obj[key]` where `key` is dynamically built string.
+keyed lookups of form `obj[key]` where `key` is dynamically built string.
 When I
 looked at the parsing I discovered [the following code](https://github.com/mozilla/source-map/blob/693728299cf87d1482e4c37ae90f5bce8edf899f/lib/source-map-consumer.js#L496-L529):

 ```js